Lenzy makes super catch as No. 20 Notre Dame tops Navy 35-32

+BALTIMORE (AP)Drew Pyne could see Braden Lenzy had beaten his man, and although his pass was a bit underthrown, that only gave the Notre Dame receiver a chance to make one of the season’s most spectacular touchdown catches.

-BALTIMORE (AP)Braden Lenzy reached around a defender with both arms to make a spectacular touchdown catch, one of four TD passes by Drew Pyne before halftime in No. 20 Notre Dame’s 35-32 win over Navy on Saturday.
+Lenzy reached around a defender with both arms in a sensational display, securing one of four touchdown passes by Pyne before halftime in No. 20 Notre Dame’s 35-32 win over Navy on Saturday.

+Pyne also ran for a touchdown in the first half, and Notre Dame needed all of those TDs to hold off the Midshipmen, who came storming back while shutting out the Irish in the second half.

 Pyne went 17 of 21 for 269 yards with an interception.
 He opened the scoring with a 30-yard touchdown strike to Audric Estime.
 After Lenzy’s catch, Navy responded with Daba Fofana’s 36-yard scoring run.